 INTRODUCTION

-Extreme rainfall events associated with flash flood and landslides are resulting in tremendous damages including properties, fatalities etc. According to (Mazzoglio, Laio et al. 2019), extreme weather condition tends to intensify and become more frequent.
+Extreme rainfall events associated with flash flood and landslides lead to tremendous damages including properties, fatalities, etc. According to Mazzoglio and Laio et al. (2019), extreme weather condition tends to intensify and become more frequent.
 It is thus a great concern to face these calamities.
 Among them, tropical cyclone is one of the most excessive rainfall producers because it carries great amount of water moisture from costal towards inland.
-Hurricane Harvey is termed as category 4 hurricane that made landfall on Texas and impacted Louisiana, Oklahoma with devastating urban flooding and deaths in August 2017.
-With data delivered by Texas state (Emanuel 2017), it produced the largest rainfall of hurricane in the recorded history of the United States, and caused at least 70 casualties, and economic lost beyond 150 million (Emanuel 2017, Omranian, Sharif et al. 2018).
+Hurricane Harvey is termed as a category 4 hurricane that made landfall on Texas and impacted Louisiana, Oklahoma with devastating urban flooding and fatalities in August 2017.
+With data delivered by Texas state (Emanuel 2017), Hurricane Harvey produced the largest rainfall of hurricane in the recorded history of the United States, and caused at least 70 casualties, and economic lost beyond 150 million (Emanuel 2017, Omranian, Sharif et al. 2018).
 Harvey brings the maximum wind of 115 to 130 mph which damaged significant amount of trees, fences and power poles in the Metropolitan area.
-More recently, tropical cyclone Imelda made a landfall in Texas on 17, September, with similar impacted regions as Harvey.
+In Fall 2019, tropical cyclone Imelda made a landfall in Texas on 17, with similar impacted regions as Harvey.
 It produced 1096 mm total amount of rainfall in Texas, which is ranked as 4th in the history (contributors).
 Damages in Texas were reported to be beyond $3 million in this disaster while $1 billion over whole country (News 2019).
-The other two tropical cyclones Bill and Cindy, influenced the same region and also bringing in copious rainfall in 2015 and 2017 respectively.
+The other two tropical cyclones Bill and Cindy, influenced the same region and bringing in copious rainfall in 2015 and 2017 respectively.

-Traditionally, rainfall rate was captured by gauges as a direct measurement but only at point sampling.
-Even though gauge data are often treated as reference, it is still not impeccable as it suffers from splash-out with heavy rainfall, lack of sensitivity to light rain rates, under-catching by wind effect, and evaporations (Molini, Lanza et al. 2005, Hong and Gourley 2014).
-Especially in heavy rain events, (Berlamont 2001, Molini, Lanza et al. 2005) demonstrated the error caused by these factors is not trivial.
-(Berlamont 2001) investigated the disadvantages of tipping bucket rain gauges during extreme weather conditions and found they underestimate rainfall volumes due to loss of water during the tipping action of the device.
+Traditionally, rainfall rate was captured by gauges as a direct measurement but only at a point.
+Even though gauge data are often treated as reference, it is still not impeccable as it suffers from splash-out with heavy rainfall, lack of sensitivity to light rain, under-catching by wind effect, and evaporations (Molini, Lanza et al. 2005, Hong and Gourley 2014).
+Especially in heavy rain events multiple studies demonstrated the error caused by these factors is not trivial, (Berlamont 2001, Molini, Lanza et al. 2005).
+Berlamont (2001) investigated the disadvantages of tipping bucket rain gauges during extreme weather conditions and found there was underestimation of rainfall volumes due to loss of water during the tipping action of the device.
 When merging point samplings to spatial coverage, it further introduces uncertainties coming from interpolation that may not be representative of rainfall variability depending upon the gauge quality and density.
-The convective nature of rainfall can also increase gauge-interpolation uncertainties for the increased standard deviation values (Stampoulis and Anagnostou 2012).
-Wind as an essential factor in tropical cyclones would substantially affect the performance of rain gauges, with the relative bias ranging from 5 percent to 80 percent according to the speed (Pollock, Dutton et al. 2010), but no clear consensus on the percentage of undercatching for various wind speed categories (Medlin, Kimball et al. 2007).
+Stampoulis and Anagnostou (2012) discovered the convective nature of rainfall could increase gauge-interpolation uncertainties for the increased standard deviation values.
+The Wind from tropical cyclones would substantially affect the performance of rain gauges, with the relative bias ranging from 5 percent to 80 percent according to the speed (Pollock, Dutton et al. 2010), but no clear consensus on the percentage of undercatching under various wind speed categories (Medlin, Kimball et al. 2007).
 This is problematic when one applies gauge correction for other products e.g. radar, satellite in that event as gauge itself underestimates rainfall with up to 80 percent of bias.